mrazjava/bambi-editor/readme.md

 <img src="/images/deamonize_filter_ubuntu.png" width="700" />

 ## Project Origins
-This is a port of a project from [sourceforge](https://sourceforge.net/projects/bambieditor/).
-Bambi Editor was created in 2013, then left unattended.
-As the author of the original, returning to it after several years, I have plans to fix project structure, the build, and add new features.
-Except for this readme, I pulled git repo from sourceforge in completely original state with broken build issues and everything else.
-The initial checkin is tagged as 0.9.2 release and any further development will follow.
+This is a port from [sourceforge](https://sourceforge.net/projects/bambieditor/) where I originally published bambi to in 2013, then left unattended.
+During github migration I cleaned this project up, applied few fixed but no major new features, yet :-) The initial checkin is tagged as 0.9.2 release and any further development will follow.

+I do have plans to add new features, just never enough time.

 ## Building
 First, build reusable artifacts: